Delgany

 It is about 25 km south of Dublin city centre.
 While it is an older more rural settlement, it is closely connected to the urban area of Greystones.
 The area is surrounded by wooded hills (including Kindlestown Wood) and the Glen of the Downs.
+The village is in a townland and civil parish of the same name.

 Delgany has a Church of Ireland parish church which is associated with the nearby Delgany National School.
 It is also in the Roman Catholic parish of Kilquade and the parish church is in Kilquade about 4 km to the south.
 The local Catholic school is St Laurence's National School which is on Convent Road.